“You’re asking us to test our platform’s programming language? How am I supposed to do that?”

 In the spreadsheet below, the initial state, or generation 0, of “Noah’s Ark” is shown.
 The initial data for Noah’s Ark is derived from an external spreadsheet document containing a grid of 0’s and 1’s.

-Below is an animated image of the evolution of Noah’s Ark from generation 0 to generation 10.
+An animated image of the evolution of Noah’s Ark from generation 0 to generation 10

 One problem encountered is that it takes increasingly longer to calculate a larger generation number.
 Because the only generation that is saved is the initial generation, calculations must always start from generation 0 when the user changes the generation number.
 This triggers a lot of redundant calculations: if I am at generation 10 and want to see generation 11, the calculation starts from generation 0, repeats all the same calculations up to generation 10, and finally calculates one more iteration to reach generation 11.
 To prevent unnecessary calculations, the results of previous calculations can be written to a cache file: a separate spreadsheet document containing the generation data that was calculated previously.
 When caching is enabled, previous generation calculations can be retrieved so the same calculation never happens twice.